PranayaKShrestha/MLBhitterAdjust/README.md

 Using the mlb_stats() function from the baseballr package, I pulled seasonal hitting stats for all MLB rookies from 2000 to 2022.
 For each player, I used the mlb_people() function to retrieve their MLB debut year and last active season, and filtered out pitchers and any players with incomplete or invalid records.

 To access game-level data, I joined the player dataset with a Fangraphs ID file (fangraphsplayerid.csv).
 This provided a unique Fangraphs player ID for each hitter, which was necessary to query their game logs.
-One limitation was that the sample rate was only 34% meaning I was only able to find the Fangraphs IDs of 34% of the 1956 hitters who debuted from 2000-2022.
+One limitation of the dataset is the Fangraphs ID match rate.
+Of the 1,956 rookie hitters who debuted between 2000 and 2022, only 34% could be successfully matched to a valid Fangraphs player ID.
+This reduced the effective sample size for game-level analysis and may introduce selection bias if unmatched players differ systematically from those included.

 For each player’s career game log, I computed rolling 15-game averages and totals for key statistics like:

-Plate discipline: K%, BB%, BB/K, O-Swing%, Z-Swing%, Contact%, etc.
+**Plate discipline:** K%, BB%, BB/K, O-Swing%, Z-Swing%, Contact%, etc.

-Batting performance: OBP, SLG, AVG
+**Batting performance:** OBP, SLG, AVG

-Pitch tracking: First-pitch strike rate, zone %, swinging strike %
+**Pitch tracking:** First-pitch strike rate, zone %, swinging strike %

 To do this, I used rollapply() from the zoo package, which allowed for a right-aligned rolling window on cumulative and average stats.